ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

     - Place a portable probe at the sample position
     - Set the field to 0
     - Update the offsets so that the portable probe measures 0.
-        - It is ok to autosave these values they are the same for every config
+        - It is OK to auto save these values they are the same for every config
         - The offset values should be under manager mode
     - This is performed regularly

 On different instruments there is slightly different equipment:

-- EMU, Argos, Chronus
+- EMU, Argus, Chronus
     - Magnetometer: flux gate (has lower maximum field than the hall probes) connected to a CDAQ
     - Magnets: Conventional magnets attached to Kepco power supplies
     - Manual probe: LS201 hall probe